 Frequently Asked Questions (FAQ)

-The aluminum hydroxide (ATH) segment is expected to hold a leading share during the forecast period.
+The aluminium hydroxide (ATH) segment is expected to hold a leading share during the forecast period.

 Asia Pacific is projected to offer lucrative prospects with a share of 35.7% during the forecast period.